Aljamiado: Consonants

-Some letters simply adopted another value or were solved through digraphs.
+Some letters simply adopted another value.

 The phoneme /β/ was typically represented by the letter ب (b), though in some instances it was represented by the letter ف (f).
 The plosive consonants were required to be aspirated; however, this aspect was lost in weaker positions such as the initial position of a word or an intervocalic position.
 In Aljamiado texts, the letter ط was utilized to represent the phoneme /t/ in initial and intervocalic positions where it was unaspirated, while the letter ت was utilized in postconsonantal positions to indicate the aspirated form of the phoneme.
 Similarly, the letter ﻕ was used to represent the phoneme /k/ in initial and intervocalic positions where it was unaspirated, and the letter ﻙ was used in postconsonantal positions to indicate the aspirated form.
-However, it must be noted that according to the glossary of Abuljair, the aspiration of plosive consonants never ceased to occur in any position.
+However, according to the glossary of Abuljair, the aspiration of plosive consonants never ceased to occur in any position.

+B, V (ب) and P (بّ)

+In Spanish language, the letter "B" has two allophones.
+If the letter is at the beginning of the word, or after a nasal consonant ("m" or "n"), it is pronounced as [b].
+Otherwise, it is pronounced as [v~β].
+The letter "v" also is pronounced as [v~β] regardless of position in the word.

+In Aljamiado, no distinction is made between any one of these.
+The letter "baʾ" (ب) is used for all cases.